PhoenixTales/wiki.gothicarchive.org/magic/psionic-powers.md

 ### Chaos
 - only mentioned in design doc `NPCs per guild`

-### Shrink Monster
-- only available as a scroll
-- categorized as psionic spell only based on the texture color-coding (green)
-- alpha design doc `Spells` mentions it as `Verschrumpeln`, Level 3 spell of _Circle Of Water_

 ### Evil Eye (I)
 - German: `Böser Blick`
 - mentioned in alpha design doc `Spells`